sharkwouter/pe-resource-loader/README.md

 # PE Resource Loader

 Allow you to load resources from Windows exe and dll files even outside of Windows.
 For now it only supports strings.
+Conversion of characters from UTF-16 to UTF-8 is still limited to mostly alphanumeric characters at the moment.

 ## Using the PE Resource Loader Library